kg583/RunOnPython/README.md

   return inner
 ```

-Thus, we can avoid unpacking within a comprehension, since we won't even be using a comprehension to build our tuples!
+Thus, we can avoid unpacking within a comprehension, since we won't even be using a raw comprehension to build our tuples!

 Next, we'll define a function that can call `next` an arbitrary number of times.
 Note that we need to do this *without* being able to store the iterator somewhere directly (since we don't have `__setitem__` yet), but luckily we can leverage the fact that functions bind their arguments to their parameter names: